incoresemi/river_core/docs/source/installation.rst

 Quickstart
 ==========

-This section is meant to serve as a quick-guide to setup RIVER CORE and perform a sample run of various phases of the tool.
+This section is meant to serve as a quick-guide to setup RiVer Core and perform a sample run of various phases of the tool.
 We shall use the AAPG tool as the generator, the Chromite core as the DUT and Spike as a reference model.